Dear District Attorney John Chisholm and Chief Deputy District Attorney Kent Lovern,

 The community is deeply disturbed by your decision to rule the shooting of Jerry Smith Jr., by Milwaukee Police Officers Adam Stahl and Melvin Finkley, justified.
 Officers Stahl and Finkley should be held accountable for their actions.

-The Common Council’s Steering and Ruling Committee filed a communication and asked that someone from your office be present along with the Milwaukee Police Department at their meeting on December 6, 2018.
+The Common Council’s Steering and Rules Committee filed a communication and asked that someone from your office be present along with the Milwaukee Police Department at its meeting on Dec.
+6, 2018.
 Subsequently, we were told no one from your office was available to attend the meeting, nor was a statement issued from your office.
-It is disappointing and challenging to live in a city where the community does not hear from the District Attorney, Office of the Mayor, Milwaukee Police Department, Fire and Police Commission, or other city officials in response to yet another police involved shooting of an unarmed person, most of whom have been Black men.
-Time and time again, the community listens to public and elected officials in our city say they will be transparent, and participatory in police reform efforts.
+It is disappointing and challenging to live in a city where the community does not hear from the District Attorney, Office of the Mayor, Milwaukee Police Department, Fire and Police Commission, or other city officials in response to yet another police involved shooting of an unarmed person, most of whom have been black men.
+Time and time again, the community listens to public and elected officials in our city say they will be transparent and participatory in police reform efforts.
 Yet, we find ourselves repeating and demanding the same message of transparency and accountability.

 The Office of the City Attorney works for the people, and should be readily available to serve with the highest level of professionalism and integrity.
 We look forward to your response, and to a further discussion about the the safety and protection of our community.